ankit-rathi/Data-AI-Visual-Notebook/A_Content_Prompt.md

 Each topic must:

-* Connect clearly to previous
+* Connect explicitly to previous
 * Introduce only one new constraint
 * Prepare mental ground for next
-* Avoid jumping abstraction layers
+* Avoid abstraction jumps

-Progression must feel cumulative and intentional.
+Progression must feel cumulative and controlled.

 ---

 # LANGUAGE GUARDRAILS

-* No buzzwords unless defined
+* No buzzwords without definition
 * No dramatic metaphors
-* No intellectual showing off
-* No overloaded sentences
+* No clever phrasing for performance
-* No academic tone inflation
+* No academic inflation
 * No vague generalities

 Clarity > cleverness